MartinWinton/Flixster/README.md

 - [x] Searchbar has a cancel button that removes text entry and updates table
 - [x] Second Tab has Classics, featuring reccomendations based on old movie
 - [x] When clicking on the poster in details, users can watch the first trailer in the database
+- [x] Users can return to detail view after trailer with custom Segue
-- [x] If no trailers are found, an error is given
+- [x] If no trailers are found, an error is given and users can return to home